AnnaBujniewicz/semester_project/README.md

 *This file is disconnected from the rest of the pipeline, it's just the analysis of our search string for the projects literature review*

-to do:

-- clen up the networks

-- comments

 **2. Getting financial data and exploratory analysis (NASDAQ_100_exploration_UML)**

 *In this notebook we're downloading yf data and conducting exploratory analysis based on which a set of companies to be used for SML is chosen.
 At the end of the file a dataset with all the needed data for selected companies is exported.*